-Reservation price: Maximum price that a customer is willing to pay for a good.
+Reservation price is the maximum price that a customer is willing to pay for a good.

-First degree price discrimination: Practice of charging each customer her reservation price.
+First-degree price discrimination is the practice of charging each customer their reservation price.

 11.2.1 Capturing Consumer Surplus by Perfect Price Discrimination